Bonaire: Washington Slagbaai National Park

-The entire northern tip of Bonaire is a protected nature reserve, the Washington Slagbaai National Park.
-The 6000-hectare park was established in 1969 as the first nature park in the Netherlands Antilles.
+Washington Slagbaai National Park is an ecological preserve on the northern tip of the island.
+The 6,000-hectare park was established in 1969 as the first nature park in the Netherlands Antilles.
 It is home to a wide variety of habitats, such as the bocas (inlets), dunes on the north coast, salt pans, pos (springs) and mountain areas.

 The park is rich in birds and other animals, especially lizards, including iguanas.
 Within the park there are two areas recognised internationally as important wetlands under the Ramsar Convention: the Slagbaai salt marsh and Lake Gotom.
 The park is also of great cultural-historical importance, not least because of the plantations and the history of Slagbaai.

 At the entrance to the park is the Bonaire Museum.
 From the entrance there are several signposted walks.
 The park is easily accessible by car and mountain bikers are also welcome.
+The highest point of Bonaire, Mount Brandaris, is 240 m tall and is located within this preserve.
+It has a complete view of the island.

+Dos Pos

+Adjacent to Washington Slagbaai National Park, Dos Pos is the former location of a planation.
+Dos Pos has been identified by BirdLife International as an Important Bird Area (IBA) because it supports populations of several threatened or restricted-range bird species.
+The landscape is one of small hills and sheltered valleys with remnant fruit trees, mainly mangoes, and a small ephemeral pond.

+Washikemba–Fontein–Onima Important Bird Area

+Located along the North-Eastern coast of the island, this 5,959 ha strip of land has also been identified as an Important Bird Area (IBA) by Birdlife International because it supports populations of several threatened or restricted-range bird species.
+The landscape includes three freshwater reservoirs as well as scrubland and some introduced fruit trees.

 Bonaire National Marine Park

-The Bonaire National Marine Park is a legally protected underwater park surrounding the entire island and Klein Bonaire.

-The park was established in 1979 with the support of the World Wide Fund for Nature and others, and is managed by the Foundation of National Parks Bonaire (STINAPA Bonaire).
-Off the coast is the island of Klein Bonaire.
-There are about sixty dive sites.
+The Bonaire National Marine Park (BNMP) is a legally protected underwater park surrounding the entire islands of Bonaire and Klein Bonaire.
+The park was established in 1979 with the support of the World Wide Fund for Nature and others, and is managed by STINAPA.
+There are more than 80 dive sites in the marine park.